arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 ### RocksDB library upgrade

-The version of the bundled RocksDB library was upgraded from 5.9 to 5.15.
+The version of the bundled RocksDB library was upgraded from 5.6 to 5.16.

+The version of the bundled Snappy compression library used by RocksDB was upgraded from 1.1.3 to 1.1.7.

 Collection and document operations